Checkmate (comics): Organization and designation

 Pursuant to UN Security Council Resolution 1696, Checkmate is reorganized as the UN's Chartered Metahuman Monitoring Force.
 The organization was restructured utilizing the "Rule of Two".
 Each super-powered or otherwise enhanced member in the "Royal Family" must have an un-powered counterpart in a corresponding position of power.
 Pawns still remain as low-level field agents.
-The Rooks make their first appearance in issue #25 as Checkmate's highly powerful black ops squad (while the Knights are "Special Agents" and Bishops "Advisers").
-Specifically they include four operatives of different specialties one being Cinnamon, the second Gravedigger, Sebastian Faust, and a new incarnation of the G.I.
+The Rooks make their first appearance in issue #25 as Checkmate's black ops squad (while the Knights are "Special Agents" and Bishops "Advisers").
+Specifically they include four operatives of different specialties: Cinnamon, Gravedigger, Sebastian Faust, and G.I.
 Robot.
-They are further augmented with DNA from Starro the Conqueror which links them telepathically allowing instantaneous communication.
-The android member however cannot take a dose of the DNA but is still able to communicate telepathically with the group.
-One of the android's other functions is to monitor his teammates to make sure they do not lose control.
+The Rooks are augmented with DNA from Starro, which gives them a telepathic link with one another.
+G.I.
+Robot is assigned to monitor his teammates to make sure they do not lose control.
 If that situation were to arise, he is supposed to kill them, or as the Black Queen puts it "terminate the link".

 The organization's headquarters is a castle in the Swiss Alps known only as "The Castle".